x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 description: "Summary: Guidance for planning and deploying Exchange 2016."
 ---

-# Planning and deployment
+# Planning and deployment for Exchange 2016

  **Summary**: Guidance for planning and deploying Exchange 2016.

-The following sections contain links to information about planning for and then deploying Microsoft Exchange Server 2016.
+The following sections contain links to information about planning for and then deploying Exchange Server 2016.

 > [!IMPORTANT]
 > Make sure you read the [Release notes for Exchange 2016](../release-notes.md) topic before you begin your deployment.
 The release notes contain important information on issues you might encounter during and after your deployment.

 ## Planning for Exchange 2016
-<a name="Planning"> </a>

  Use the following links to access information to help you plan the deployment of Exchange Server 2016 into your organization.

 > [!IMPORTANT]
-> See [Establish a Test Environment](#test.md) later in this topic about installing Exchange 2016 in a test environment.
+> See the [Establish a test environment](#establish-a-test-environment) section later in this topic about installing Exchange 2016 in a test environment.

 [Exchange architecture](../architecture/architecture.md)

-> Learn about the Mailbox and Edge Transport server roles, architecture improvements, and more, in Exchange 2016.
+> Learn about the Mailbox and Edge Transport server roles and more in Exchange 2016.

 [Exchange 2016 system requirements](system-requirements.md)